Positions Available

 We welcome people from diverse backgrounds to our laboratory and we prioritize teaching and mentoring.
 We therefore encourage anyone who is interested to apply for positions in our lab.

 Post-doctoral fellows: We are not currently interviewing postdoctoral applicants.
-We expect to have an opening for a postdoctoral fellow starting in mid-2025.
+We expect our next opening for a postdoctoral fellow to be in 2026, although there is a small possibility that we would have an opening in 2025 and interested applicants are welcome to contact Dr. Frank.

-Graduate Students: We will likely have space for a graduate student from the entering class of 2024.
+Graduate Students: We may have space for a graduate student from the entering classes of 2025.
 Dr. Frank is a member of both the Neuroscience and Bioengineering Graduate Programs and applicants should apply to one or both of those programs.

-Technicians: We are may have an opening for a technician position to start in the Summer/Fall of 2024.
+Technicians: We are may have an opening for a technician position to start in the Summer of 2025.
 Please contact Dr. Frank if you would like to apply.

-Lab manager: We are not actively interviewing candidates for a lab manager position, but if such a position would be of interest to you, please contact Dr. Frank.
+Lab manager: We have a lab manager and are not actively interviewing candidates for a lab manager position.

 Advice for Applicants